akazukin5151/koneko/README.md

 # Roadmap

+* I wonder what happens if you enter invalid credentials
 * Complete unit tests
 * Startup time seems to be slow, but the delay is before the first line even executes.
 Import time is fast. `pip install` using the wheel seems to be faster.